facebook/react/docs/docs/introducing-jsx.md

 ### Embedding Expressions in JSX

-JSX comes with the full power of JavaScript.

 You can embed any [JavaScript expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#Expressions) in JSX by wrapping it in curly braces.

 For example, `2 + 2`, `user.name`, and `formatName(user)` are all valid expressions: